 Once the documents have been prepared by the Department, the draft Plan and the draft Report will be exhibited for a minimum of four weeks in line with the requirements of the EPBC Act and Strategic Assessment Agreement.
 The public will be invited to view the draft documents and provide feedback via written submissions.

 For additional information and enquiries about the Christmas Island Strategic Assessment, please contact: firstname.lastname@example.org

 Community Reference Group

-The Christmas Island Strategic Assessment Reference Group is a consultative forum comprising Christmas Island community members, which was created in August 2019 to help inform the development of the Christmas Island Strategic Assessment Plan.
+The Christmas Island Strategic Assessment Community Reference Group (CRG) is a consultative forum comprising of Christmas Island community members and helps to inform the development of the Christmas Island Strategic Assessment Plan.

-The CRG was appointed to provide input to ensure the Strategic Assessment plan is consistent with community aspirations.
-It is chaired by the Administrator of Christmas Island and the Cocos (Keeling) Islands, Mrs Natasha Griggs.
-CRG members Vanessa Bennett, Patrick Chan, James Keogh, David Lee, Gregory McIntosh, Lisa Preston, Gordon Thomson, Philip Tubb and Joy Wickenden.
+The CRG members are appointed by the Assistant Minister for Territories, to provide input to ensure the Strategic Assessment Plan is consistent with community aspirations.
+The CRG is chaired by the Administrator of Christmas Island and the Cocos (Keeling) Islands, Mrs Natasha Griggs.

 The CRG will continue to be a key stakeholder as this program progresses.